ds-anik/ds-anik/README.md

 <br/>

-I am working as data scientist in SLB (Schlumberger) company living in Oslo, Norway.
+I am working as D&I data scientist in SLB (Schlumberger) company in Oslo, Norway.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new tools and leverage them to solve real-life problems ✨.
 I'm currently into Machine Learning & AI and I love to have a chance to contribute to the development of innovative solutions and making a sustainable digital future.

 <br/>